inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 Instead of using an object directly, we typically create a new "instance" of the object and then use that.
-An "instance" is a copy of the object, allowing you to modify it (if necessary) without modifying the original version.
+An "instance" is a copy of the object, allowing you to change it (if necessary) without modifying the original version.
 We create instances of objects by sending `new` to the object:

 ```inko